tarek-alliani/Alpha-Timer/README.md

 # Alpha Timer

-Alpha Timer is a cutting-edge Pomodoro timer to boost your productivity and task management.
-Stay focused and organized with its sleek design and intuitive features.
+Alpha Timer is a cutting-edge Pomodoro timer to boost your productivity, focused On tasks and organized with its sleek design and intuitive features.
 [Visit Web Version](https://tarek-alliani.github.io/Alpha-Timer/)

 ## Features